 Late Assignments/ Missed Examinations Policy: Problem Sets will be turned in through the Desire2Learn website where they will receive a time stamp.
 You will have no less than one week to work on a given problem set, and each will be due on a Friday by 5 PM.
-Following a 5-minute grace period, I will deduct 1 point from each assignment for each day it is late.
-Assignments submitted more than 48 hours after the due date will receive no credit.
+Following a 5-minute grace period, I will assign zero credit toward the "completion" component of the Problem Set grade for any assignment turned in after the deadline.
+In the event that the problem set is randomly selected to be graded in detail, I will deduct 1 point for each half day it is late, and assignments submitted more than 48 hours after the due date will receive no credit.